Technical Calculator

 Second-Year Cash Flow:

-So, the NPV of this series of cash flows, with a 5% discount rate, is approximately $99,226.76.
+The Net Present Value (NPV) of this investment, with a 5% discount rate, is approximately $99,226.76.

-The NPV Table:
+The NPV desk:

 Year Cash Flow Discount Rate (5%) Present Value (PV)